Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 	- One node labeled s which stands for source.
 	- source usuallly having indegree zero
 	- sink (t) usually having outdegree zero.
+Flow:
+- An arch labeling of a network
+- capacities must be obeyed (label <= weight)